 International Trade Operations and Procedures (ITOPS)

 ITOPS is a recognised International Trade Qualification covering the main elements of import/export administration.
-The course runs over four separate workshops, followed by an assessment.
-Now BCC Accredited, successful candidates will receive the BCC Foundation Award in International Trade.

 This practical and relevant qualification is designed to prove that candidates have the necessary skills to accurately operate the administration procedures in an international trade administration environment.